RezaTaheri01/telegram-store-bot/README.md

 ### Django Backend
 - **Database Models**:
   - `UserData`: Manages user account information.
+    - In UserData the default language set to en and if your primary language is not english change it and also change bot_setting.py
   - `Transaction`: Tracks payment transactions.
   - `Category`, `Product`, `ProductDetail`: Manages products and their details.
 - **Payment Processing**: